Chao-Xi/jxazurebook/docs/az400/2az400_test.md

    → Think: **OAuth must be enabled**

-### Question #53
+### Question #30

 You have an existing project in Azure DevOps.

-You plan to integrate GitHub as the repository for the project.
+**You plan to integrate GitHub as the repository for the project.**

 You need to ensure that Azure Pipelines runs under the Azure Pipelines identity.

 Which authentication mechanism should you use?

 A. personal access token (PAT)